Global H\"{o}lder solvability of linear and quasilinear Poisson equations

-The generalized Poisson equation \eqref{eqn:DE} remains an interesting topic despite substantial research into various aspects, including existence of solutions, their regularity, and their application to embedding inequalities.
-It is well-known that there exists a finite energy solution $u \in W_{0}^{1, p}(\Omega)$ if and only if $\nu \in (W_{0}^{1, p}(\Omega))^{*}$ (e.g. \cite{MR0259693}).
-Theory of generalized solutions to finite signed measure data is also well-studied (e.g. \cite{MR1025884,MR1205885,MR1760541}).
+The generalized Poisson equation \eqref{eqn:DE} remains an interesting topic despite substantial research into various aspects, including existence of solutions, their regularity, and their application to embedding theorems.
+It is well-known that there exists a finite energy solution $u \in W_{0}^{1, p}(\Omega)$ if and only if $\nu \in (W_{0}^{1, p}(\Omega))^{*}$ (see, e.g., \cite{MR0259693}).
+Regularity results for them can be found in famous monographs \cite{MR244627, MR1814364, MR1461542, MR2305115}.
+Theory of generalized solutions to finite signed measure data was developed in \cite{MR1025884,MR1205885,MR1760541}.
 Definitions of solutions to infinite measure data are given in \cite{MR1205885, MR1655522, MR1955596}, but their existence problem seems to be still open (\cite[Problem 2]{MR1955596}).
 See \cite{MR4309811, MR4493271} for partial answers.

-One weak point of the above two existence results is that solutions in $W^{1, p}_{\loc}(\Omega) \cap C(\cl{\Omega})$ may not be obtained.
-This class is a natural generalization of the class of classical solutions $C^{2}(\Omega) \cap C(\cl{\Omega})$ and has various applications (e.g. \cite{MR644024,MR1618334, MR856511, MR4309811, MR2193183}), including the study of Kato classes.
+The two existence results above are not suitable for considering $W^{1, p}_{\loc}(\Omega) \cap C(\cl{\Omega})$-solutions.
+This class is a natural generalization of the class of classical solutions $C^{2}(\Omega) \cap C(\cl{\Omega})$.
+The existence of solutions in this class is also known to lead to a certain type of embedding theorem (e.g., \cite{MR1618334, MR856511, MR1734322}), which are of independent interest.
 Unfortunately, there is no inclusion between this class and $W_{0}^{1, p}(\Omega)$.
-According to \cite{MR1734322, MR1747901, MR3881877, MR4309811, MR4493271}, let us examine the generalized energy integral
+According to \cite{MR1734322, MR1747901, MR3881877}, let us examine the generalized energy integral

 where $0 < \gamma < \infty$ and $u$ is a solution to \eqref{eqn:DE}.
 The cases $\gamma= 1$ and $\gamma= 0$ correspond to the energy of $u$ and of the mass of $\nu$, respectively.
 Our case $\gamma = \infty$ is the most interesting from the point of view of boundary behavior, and methods for other $\gamma$ are clearly inadequate.